 Specific Conductance (EPA 120.1)

+This method is applicable to drinking, surface, and saline water, domestic and industrial wastes and acid rain (atmospheric deposition).
 The specific conductance of a sample is measured by use of a self-contained conductivity meter, Wheatstone bridge-type, or equivalent.
 Samples are preferable analyzed at 25oC.
 If not, temperature corrections are made and results reported at 25oC.

 Resistivity (ASTM G57-06)